gnachman/iterm2-website/source/_includes/3.4/documentation-triggers.md

   * **Bounce Dock Icon**: Makes the dock icon bounce until the iTerm2 window becomes key.
   * **Capture Output**: Save the line to the Captured Output toolbelt tool.
 See <a href="documentation-captured-output.html">Captured Output</a>.
 The parameter is text to send (as though it had been typed) when you double-click on an entry in the Captured Output tool.
   * **Highlight Text**: The text matching the regex in the trigger will change color.
 The parameter sets the color.
+  * **Inject Data**: Injects a string as though it had been received.
+For example, you could inject a control sequence that changes the tab color.
+See <a href="documentation-escape-codes.html">Proprietary Escape Codes</a> for a list of the more interesting things you can do.
   * **Invoke Script Function**: Runs a script function.
 The parameter is always an interpolated string.
 See <a href="documentation-scripting-fundamentals.html">Scripting Fundamentals</a> for details.
   * **Make Hyperlink**: Converts the matched text into a hyperlink with the provided URL as its target.
   * **Open Password Manager**: Opens the password manager.
 You can specify which account to select by default.